MakeITBologna/Pentaho-PDI-Alfresco-Extensions/README.md

 * Password Alfresco
 * File to dowload: destination path of the downloaded file
 * CMIS File to download
 * CMIS File path: file identification mode: path or objectid
 ### Output
 No output

+## DOCUMENT PROPERTIES AND RELATIONS

+### Input
+* URL Alfresco
+* Username Alfresco
+* Password Alfresco
+* Detail: variable in which properties and relations will be copied in json format
+* CMIS File to get info
+* CMIS File path: file identification mode: path or objectid
+### Output
+No output